mitesh1409/google-prompting-essentials/module-1/Module-1-4-Responsible-Prompting.md

 ## Ethical risks and AI limitations

 Gen AI tools aren’t perfect.
 Sometimes, their outputs can contain mistakes, bias, stereotypes, misleading information, and other harmful content.

-This is why a human-in-the-loop approach is so important—you must verify gen AI outputs before you use them.
+> THIS IS WHY A HUMAN-IN-THE-LOOP APPROACH IS SO IMPORTANT—YOU MUST VERIFY GEN AI OUTPUTS BEFORE YOU USE THEM.

 ![Responsible Prompting](./responsible-prompting.png)